a-newman/mturk-template/README.md

 Find the section marked `<!-- vv CUSTOM EXPERIMENT MARKUP GOES HERE vv -->`, and add your custom HTML elements in that section (e.g. image divs, input boxes).
 Add `id`s to those HTML elements so you can easily refer to them with JQuery in the page's JavaScript (see `assets/js/custom.js`).

 #### `assets/js/custom.js`
 Fill out the 4 functions: `loadTasks`, `showTask`, `collectData`, and `validateTask`.
 These define behavior for loading initial data, displaying a task, storing data from a task, and validating a task.
-We recommmend starting by copying one of our template files: `assets/js/aggregate-template.js` if you have set `config.meta.aggregate=true` or `assets/js/no-aggregate-template.js` if you have set `config.meta.aggregate=false`.
+We recommend looking at our example tasks (found in `assets/js/custom.js` and `assets/js/custom_2.js`) to get a sense of how they work.

 #### `config.json`
 Here, you can define your HIT's name, description, instructions, etc. Keep reading for a detailed description of the fields in the config.